arendjr/selectivity/README.md

 no diacritics support, you will have to provide your own templates with their localizable content, and you cannot use this build for creating a single-select input.

-Finally, you may wish to specify the `--minify` option to minimize the size of your custom builds.
+Note that because Select3 uses Browserify internally, the build will contain various `require()` calls, which may sometimes interfere with build systems that scan for those calls.
+If this gives problems for you, you can pass the `--derequire` parameter to rename those calls.
+Of course, if you're using Browserify in your own project you may even decide to skip the whole build process and just copy the relevant modules from the `src/` directory straight into your project.

+Finally, you may wish to specify the `--minify` parameter to minimize the size of your custom builds.
 This will run Browserify's bundle-collapser plugin on the build and minimize the code using UglifyJS.
 The resulting build will be saved in `dist/select3-custom.min.js`.

 ### Development server